 Foods You Should Eat To Fight Inflammation

-Eat Your Fruits And Vegetables: Berries, leafy greens, beets, and cruciferous vegetables are high in antioxidants, betalains, and polyphenols that help combat inflammation.
+Eat Your Fruits And Vegetables: All Berries, including fresh strawberrries, leafy greens, beets, cherries, and cruciferous vegetables are high in antioxidants, betalains, and polyphenols that help combat inflammation.

 Turmeric (Curcumin): Is known for its potent anti-inflammatory properties.
 A meta-analysis published in the Journal of Clinical Nutrition found that curcumin supplementation significantly reduces inflammation in people with arthritis and metabolic disorders.